 Learning Support Assistant : Miss Adams and Mrs Burley

-Below is our spring term curriculum letter.
+Below is our summer term curriculum letter.

 Below is some information on child development and preparing your child for starting school.